comake/skl-js-engine/README.md

 ## How to contribute

-#### 1. Clone the repo

 To clone the repo, execute the following commands in your terminal:
 ```shell
 git clone https://github.com/comake/skql-js-engine.git
 cd skql-js-engine
 npm ci
 ```

-#### 2. Download RMLMapper

-Download the latest release of the RMLMapper jar from its [releases page](https://github.com/RMLio/rmlmapper-java/releases/).
-Put the jar file in a folder called `lib` at the top level of your local clone of this repo.

 # License & Copyright